Spherically symmetric black hole spacetimes on hyperboloidal slices: Evolution results

-As mentioned in the previous section, with the current existing solutions it is unfortunately not possible to check convergence of the determined stationary initial data.
-Thus, the focus here will be to understand their phenomenological behaviour.
-In any case, any lack of convergence or smoothness of the solved-for initial data will disappear as the evolution progresses, as the gauge conditions will drive the data to the real solution.
-As initial data, the two options depicted in \fref{fig:1} will be used, namely the hyperboloidal Schwarzschild CMC trumpet data \eref{varshypcompc} and \eref{varsderhypcomp}, as well as the solved-for $m_{cK}=0.1$, $\cnK=0.5$ solution, which from now on will be called ``\statio'' solution.
+As mentioned in the previous section, {convergence of the stationary initial data solutions could so far only be shown on part of the integration domain (see \sfref{rk4}).
+For those data, noisy features makes the reconstructed initial data for the evolution variables (such as $A_{rr}$ or $\K$) non-smooth enough to pose problems in the evolutions, namely that the simulations crash due to the spiky profiles.} Here the focus will be to understand the phenomenological behaviour of the solutions.
+In any case, any {reasonable} lack of convergence or smoothness of the solved-for initial data will disappear as the evolution progresses, as the gauge conditions will drive the data to the real solution.
+As initial data, the two options depicted in \fref{fig:1} will be used, namely the hyperboloidal Schwarzschild CMC trumpet data \eref{varshypcompc} and \eref{varsderhypcomp}, as well as the solved-for $m_{cK}=0.1$, $\cnK=0.5$ solution {obtained with \texttt{NDSolve}}, which from now on will be called ``\statio'' solution.
 Two different gauge setups will be considered, both using \eref{adotsolve} as slicing condition: the first one will use the integrated Gamma-driver \eref{eg:integGammadriver}, of which neither CMC trumpet data nor the \statio solution are a stationary solution, while the second one will involve the modified shift condition \eref{modifiedshift} without advection terms, whose RHS is zero for both sets of initial data.